gartempe/MacOS-Thinkpad-Yoga-12/README.md

 #### What will not work:
 - Touchscreen
-- ST Sensor Hub: gyroscope, rotation detection, luminosity detection..
+- ST Sensor Hub: gyroscope, Accelerometer, rotation detection, luminosity detection..

 #### What will partially work:
 - Tablet digitzer (with stylus): recognized as a mouse with button